A Guide to Full-Time RV Living in Idaho

 Can you park an RV anywhere in Boise?

-In Boise, you can park your RV on a street for up to 72 hours.
+In Boise, you can park a vehicle (including an RV) on a street for up to 72 hours.
 For longer than that, you need a permit from the city.
-If you move from one location to another in Boise, unless you move more than 600 feet, you are still considered to be in the same place for purposes of “up to 72 hours in the same place.”
+If you move from one location to another, you’ll need to move more than 600 feet.
+Otherwise, you are still considered to be in the same place and may still get a ticket.

 Can I live in my RV on my property in Boise?